cjblackout/cjblackout.github.io/README.md

 ## Baseline Mean Shift App

-This is an API endpoint that performs baseline mean shift segmentation on an uploaded image and returns the resulting image with the mask applied.
+This is an API endpoint that performs sky pixel detection using mean shift segmentation on an uploaded image and returns the resulting image with the mask applied.
 It utilizes the FastAPI framework and OpenCV library to process the images.

 ### Installation